kaitmore/sse-envoy/README.md

 # Server Sent Events + Envoy Demo

-This repo demonstrates a client and server communicating using server sent events through Envoy proxies.
+This repo demonstrates a client and server communicating using server sent events through an Envoy gateway proxy.

 To start: